 Vice-President – Preside over all monthly meetings of the Board and General Meetings in the absence of the president.
 Assist the President with whatever needs attention.

-Secretary – Take minutes of all monthly Board Meetings and monthly General Meeting and handle correspondence as needed.
+Secretary – Take minutes of all monthly Board Meetings and monthly General Meeting and write up and distribute the minutes in digital form using either MS Office or LO Writer.
+Handle any BVCC correspondence as needed.

-Treasurer – Present a Monthly Financial Report to the Board and General Membership, issue checks, keep track of all accounts, conduct all financial matters in a business-like manner.
+Treasurer Maintains transaction records and financial reports in digital form using existing spreadsheets and MS Excel or LO Calc.
+Present a Monthly Financial Report to the Board, an annual financial summary to the General Membership, issue checks, keep track of all accounts, conduct all financial matters in a business-like manner.

 Board Member (3 Positions) – Serve in rotating terms so not all members are new at once.
 Vote on all matters pertaining to the club.
 Some research required occasionally.
 Perform whatever tasks the President wants done.